ULHPC/ulhpc-docs/docs/environment/modules.md

 ## Environment modules

 Environment module systems are a standard set of tools deployed in most HPC sites to allow dynamic modification of user environments.
-The [environment module framework](https://modules.sourceforge.net/docs/Modules-Paper.pdf) was fist implement in [Environment Modules](https://modules.sourceforge.net/) in [Tcl](https://www.tcl-lang.org/) and later in other tools such as [Lmod](https://lmod.readthedocs.io/) that is written in [Lua](https://www.lua.org/).
+The [environment module framework](https://modules.sourceforge.net/docs/Modules-Paper.pdf) was fist implement in [Environment Modules](https://modules.sourceforge.net/) in the [Tcl](https://www.tcl-lang.org/) language, and later in other tools such as [Lmod](https://lmod.readthedocs.io/) which is written in [Lua](https://www.lua.org/).
 All implementations provide the [`module`](http://lmod.readthedocs.io) command to

 - manage the `PATH`, `LD_LIBRARY_PATH`, `MANPATH`, and other shell environment variables,
 - define shell functions, and